ethsu1/convnet_numpy/README.md

 neural network and train it on a classification task.
 Therefore, all gradients are computed with respect to the categorical cross entropy loss function as of right now.

-Smiling dataset was parsed from Getty Images.
-Then images were cropped to only be faces using the face_recognition library that was built using dlib's state of the art face recognition

 How to use:

 Define object layers as a list: